mdrakibhasanrc/Ecommerce-Growth-for-TrendyStyle/README.md

      I) Integrated GA4 with BigQuery to capture detailed, event-level data on user behavior, providing a quantitative foundation for analysis.

     II) Connected data sources to Looker Studio and Power BI for creating real-time, actionable insights.

-    III) I use Microsoft Clarity to gain insights into user interactions through heatmaps and session recordings, identifying friction points and areas for improvement.
-This data helps optimize website design and user experience, ultimately boosting conversion rates and engagement.

   #### Key Findings: